krbyktl/HMEC-Macros/README.md

 # HMEC-Macros
-For FIJI general staining analysis of HMECs
+For FIJI analysis of HMECs
+Suitable for 20X general staining
+Thresholding and Morphological filters must be tweaked for 10X images